nathan-barry/nathan.rs/content/notes/os/filesystem.md

 ### File Design and Layout

-Files, at their core, consist of two components: Data and Metadata.
+Files consist of two components: Data and Metadata.
 Metadata offers crucial insights about the file:
 - Where is the file located on the disk?
 - Who owns the file?
 - What's the size of the file?